 He is very friendly to people in general.
-He’s the perfect dog for people who are easygoing and lowkey.
+He’s the perfect dog for easygoing people and lowkey.

 He is an ideal apartment dog because he rarely barks.
-He will only bark if absolutely necessary, like when he needs to warn you of a stranger in the premises.
+He will only bark if absolutely necessary, like when he needs to warn you of a stranger on the premises.

 His coat can be kept clean and shiny by weekly brushing.

 He will be of moderate energy level.
 But due to his size and stature, he will need to get out more than once each day.

 The Bull Daniff is a devoted and affectionate companion that will be happiest in a big home with a secure and fenced in space.

 Owners of Bull Daniff dogs say they are gentle dogs, but they need a firm and consistent handler for them to be at their best.